DEBORAH LAMPITT-MCCONNACHIE | PROGRAM MANAGER

 Previous to working at Advanced Vetcare, Velina has worn many hats including being a phlebotomist and also working with Wildlife Victoria, an Australian wildlife rescue organization.

-When Velina is not at a Vet clinic or teaching at CATO you can find her traveling and actively pursuing stand up comedy.
-Her experience working in other parts of the world include New York City, Los Angeles and Vancouver; this gives her a global perspective in the animal industry which she loves to share with students, coupled with her humor.
+When Velina is not at a Vet clinic or teaching at CATO you can find her travelling and actively pursue stand-up comedy.
+Her experience working in other parts of the world include New York City, Los Angeles and Vancouver; this gives her a global perspective in the animal industry which she loves to share with students, coupled with her humour.